fah7eem/woo_delete_unused_pictures/README.md

 ### Security Notice ###

 This plugin triggers the deletion of media files via a publicly accessible URL.
 It is recommended to secure the URL by requiring an admin login or adding a secret key parameter to the URL if the site is publicly accessible.

-### License ###

-This plugin is free software and is licensed under the GNU General Public License v2.0 or later.